obophenotype/bio-attribute-ontology/docs/OBA_ReleaseWorkflow.md

 sh run.sh make prepare_release -B
 ```

-- [ ] If everything went well, you should see message similar to the one below in your terminal window:
+- [ ] If everything went all right, you should see message similar to the one below in your terminal window:

 > ...
 > Release files are now in ../.. - now you should commit, push and make a release         on your git hosting site such as GitHub or GitLab